 Therapy options for walking depression include:

-- Cognitive behavioral therapy (CBT): CBT for depression identifies cognitive distortions, helping the clients reframe these thoughts through practical problem-solving and therapeutic homework.
+- Cognitive behavioral therapy (CBT): CBT for depression identifies cognitive distortions, helping clients reframe these thoughts through practical problem-solving and therapeutic homework.

 - Exposure therapy: Exposure therapy exposes individuals to the negative beliefs and anxieties underlying their depression.
 Therapists help clients learn emotion regulation techniques as they face their fears.